SudoBash/CloudStricken/README.md

-# CloudStricken: Experimental Crowdstrike Solution
+# CloudStricken: Experimental Crowdstrike Solution utilizing Infrastructure Orchestration

 If this helps you, please consider donating with Cash App to $SudoBashX